aristanetworks/purescript-backend-optimizer/README.md

 intermediate representation (IR) known as CoreFn.
 CoreFn has no defined evaluation semantics, but we operate under assumptions based on common use:

-* We makes decisions on what to keep or discard using [Fast and Loose Reasoning](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/fast+loose.pdf), assuming that CoreFn is _pure_ and _total_.
+* We make decisions on what to keep or discard using [Fast and Loose Reasoning](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/fast+loose.pdf), assuming that CoreFn is _pure_ and _total_.